10 Best Things to Do in Honolulu, Oahu in Hawaii

 Tip: In Hawaii, even an average hole-in-the-wall can deliver amazing Asian flavor, thanks to generations of Chinese, Japanese, and Korean immigrants mingling.

 For Everyone: Kailua & Lanikai – Kailua may be best known as the place the president vacations, but this thriving suburb just 30 minutes from Waikiki provides stunning — and much less crowded — white sand beaches ideal for body surfing, sandcastle building, and lounging with a book.
 When your stomach begins to rumble, drive into town for fish tacos at Cactus or meatball pizza at Prima.
-Kailua has also seen an explosion in boutiques, including Olive and Oliver and Muumuu Heaven, where you can browse contemporary dresses made from “Brady Bunch”-era prints.
+Kailua has also seen an explosion in boutiques, including Olive and Oliver and Fighting Eel, where you can browse contemporary, versatile dresses made from “Brady Bunch”-era prints.

 For Couples: Hawaii Food & Wine Festival – If rubbing shoulders with top chefs while you go back for seconds and thirds of their signature dishes sounds like your idea of nirvana, schedule your cruise for late August or early September, and spring for tickets to this annual festival.
 Held the first week of September, events are hosted at some of Oahu’s best hotels.